 Time on suction was found to have the greatest impact on total gas production.
-The drainage time provided, shown in Figure 5(A), ranged from as little as one week through to one year, with an average of 157 days.
-Approximately 25% of the boreholes had an effective drainage life of less than 100 days.
+The drainage time provided to the boreholes within this mining area, shown in Figure 5(A), ranged from as little as one week through to one year, with an average of 157 days.
+It is worth noting that 25% of the boreholes have an effective drainage life of less than 100 days.
 Figure 5(B) shows the relationship between total gas production and drainage time which indicates increasing gas production in response to increased drainage time.
 Further assessment of this relationship, considering the boreholes located within each of four 1 000 m zones along the length of the panels, shown in Figure 5(C), supports the relationship.
-It should also be noted that the boreholes located inbye of 30 c/t achieved low production where drainage time was less than 300 days.
+It should also be noted that the boreholes located inbye of 30 c/t achieve low production where drainage time was less than 300 days.

-In general gas production increased in response to increasing drainage time and at least 100 days should be provided in order to achieve reasonable gas production.
+In general gas production increases in response to increasing drainage time and at least 100 days should be provided in order to achieve reasonable gas production.
 In the case of the slower draining coal, located inbye of 30 c/t, significantly longer drainage time is required.

-Therefore in addition to regular monitoring and maintenance of the gas drainage boreholes and the overall gas drainage system, the mine operator has the ability to improve the effectiveness of the gas drainage program, thereby producing more gas per drilled metre, through controlling borehole trajectory to remain within the identified limits and increasing drainage time, particularly in the case of the slower drainage boreholes located inbye of 30 c/t.
+Therefore in addition to regular monitoring and maintenance of the gas drainage boreholes, and the overall gas drainage system, the mine operator has the ability to improve the effectiveness of the gas drainage program, thereby producing more gas per drilled metre, through controlling borehole trajectory to remain within the identified limits and increasing drainage time, particularly in the case of the slower drainage boreholes located inbye of 30 c/t.